Suryanshu-Nabheet/100xCMS/CONTRIBUTING.md

-# Contributing to ClassX
+# Contributing to 100xDevs

-Thank you for your interest in contributing to ClassX! 🎉
+Thank you for your interest in contributing to 100xDevs! 🎉

 ## 🤝 How to Contribute